shashi8001/illumio-tag-flow-logs/README.md

   - The lookup table is expected to have three columns: `dstport`, `protocol`, and `tag`.
   - The protocol number mapping file should map protocol names to their respective numbers.
 - **Case Insensitivity**: The program is case-insensitive for protocol names and tags.
-- **File Locations**: The program assumes that the necessary files (flow log, lookup table, protocol mapping) are located within the project directory under the `input/` folder.
+- **File Locations**: The program assumes that the necessary files (flow log, lookup table, protocol mapping) are located in the project directory under the `input/` folder.
 The output files will be generated in the `output/` folder.
 - **Port and Protocol Combinations**: The program uses both destination port and protocol to determine the tags, as per the lookup table.
 - **Multiple Tags**: The program supports multiple tags for a single port/protocol combination.
 If multiple tags are found, all tags will be counted.
+- **Simpler Implementation**

 ## Instructions to Compile and Run

-Best way to run the project is to open or clone the project in popular IDE's such as *IntelliJ*, *Eclipse* etc and run the `Main.java` file. or you can follow the below steps.
+**The best way to run the project is to open or clone the project in popular IDE's such as *IntelliJ*, *Eclipse* etc and run the `Main.java` file. or you can follow the below steps**

 1. **Clone or Download the Project**:
    - Ensure that the project directory structure remains as outlined above.